darylknight/boilerplate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

--  The site is built with [Craft CMS 3](https://craftcms.com)
+-  The site is built with [Craft CMS 4](https://craftcms.com)
--  This site uses a multi-environment config (https://docs.craftcms.com/v3/config/environments.html) to set details for local, staging and production
+-  For general configuration settings, see `config/general.php`
--  See https://docs.craftcms.com/v3/config/config-settings.html for general config settings.
+-  See the [Craft docs](https://craftcms.com/docs/4.x/config/config-settings.html) for available config settings

 ### Prerequisites

 Craft CMS is built on PHP, so it needs a local environment to run it.
-This project should run in multiple environments, but it assumes [Laravel Valet](https://laravel-mix.com) by default.
+See Craft's basic requirements [here](https://craftcms.com/docs/4.x/requirements.html).
+This project should run in various dev environments, but it assumes [Laravel Valet](https://laravel-mix.com) by default.
+To run this site locally, you will need:

--  Composer 2
+-  Composer 2.x
--  Apache / Nginx
+-  Apache or Nginx
--  PHP 8.0+
+-  PHP 8.1+
--  MySQL or MariaDB
+-  MySQL 5.7.8+ with InnoDB or MariaDB 10.5+
+-  512MB+ of memory allocated to PHP
+-  200MB+ of free disk space
 -  This repository was built using Laravel Valet as a local environment.
 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.

 ## Project Config

-This Craft website uses [Project Config](https://craftcms.com/docs/3.x/project-config.html).
+This Craft website uses [Project Config](https://craftcms.com/docs/4.x/project-config.html).
 This has a few implications when there are multiple developers working on the same project.

 1. Whenever you start work on a project, check for changes in the remote branch.
 If there are, pull these down and run `composer install`.
 This will also run the scripts at the bottom of `composer.json`, which will run Project Config migrations on your local database.
 2. If there are Project Config merge conflicts, it normally just means the `dateModifed` in `project.yaml` has changed, but please check you're not deleting files another developer has set up.